project-chip/matter.js/README.md

 ## Device types tested on various Ecosystems

 This list is a compilation of published information and own community tests.
 Many updates in the ecosystems happen without big announcements, so the information here can be a bit outdated and more device types are supported.
-If you find errors or added device types please open a PR or issue to report them. *Please note: This list is already, and can be out of date, re: supported device types and ecoystems.*
+If you find errors or added device types please open a PR or issue to report them. *Please note: The content of this table is collected from various public sources, our own experiments, and community feedback which mean it might be outdated or not accurate.*

 Table Legend: